Video film era: Emergence in 1990s

 The emergence of the video film market in Nigeria is traced back to the 1980s when television productions thrived.
 Jimi Odumosu's Evil Encounter, a 1983 horror film released directly on television, was the first production to be a pointer to how lucrative making film directly on video can be.
 The film was extensively promoted before being aired on the television, and as a result, had streets flooded the following morning with video copies of the recorded broadcast.
 It was reported that the film became an instant hit at Alaba market, a commercial district which later became the hub of video distribution in this period and also eventually became a hub of copyright violation in Nigeria.
 Since Evil Encounter, it became common, especially in Southern Nigerian cities to see video copies of recorded television programmes traded on the streets.

 This method was adopted and built on by producers and distributors at Alaba Market to reinvent the film industry, since the Nigerian cinema culture was facing a major decline.
 The first film produced on video in Nigeria was 1988's Soso Meji, produced by Ade Ajiboye.
 The film was also screened at the few available theatres at the time.
 Subsequently, Alade Aromire produced Ekun (1989) on video, which was screened at the National Theatre, Iganmu.
 However, the boom experienced in this era is generally believed to have been kick started by Kenneth Nnebue's Living in Bondage (1992).
 Nnebue had an excess number of imported video cassettes which he then used to shoot his first film on a Video camera.
 Although Living in Bondage is often touted in the media as the "first commercial videofilm", many historians have argued that the video film industry was already booming before Living in Bondage, therefore can't be the first commercial film.
-Furthermore, Nnabue, himself, had been producing Yoruba-language video films before Living in Bondage, with his first film being Aje Ni Iya Mi (1989), which was also very profitable.
+Furthermore, Nnebue, himself, had been producing Yoruba-language video films before Living in Bondage, with his first film being Aje Ni Iya Mi (1989), which was also very profitable.